Issue Trees: Step-by-Step Guide with Examples (2026)

 Frequently Asked Questions

 A framework is a set of categories you use to analyze a business problem.
 An issue tree is the visual, hierarchical diagram you use to organize those categories and their sub-questions.
-In practice, when you build a case interview framework, you are building an issue tree.
-The two terms are closely related, and many interviewers use them interchangeably.
+In practice, when you build a case interview framework, you are building an issue tree, and many interviewers use the two terms interchangeably.

 Aim for 3 to 5 branches at each level.
 Fewer than 3 usually means your breakdown is too shallow.
 More than 5 means you likely have overlap or are mixing levels of specificity.
 In the roughly 500 case interviews I have observed as an interviewer and coach, 4 branches at the first level is the most common structure among candidates who pass.